jrkprogramming/PokemonBattleArena/README.md

 As a player, I should know how much HP is left on my Pokemon and my opponent’s.
 As a player, I should be able to choose which of the 4 moves I want to do per round.
 As a player, I want to know what element each move is (electric, fire, water, ground)

+Stretch Goals:
+- add dual types on pokemon
+- incorporate berries
+- incorporate special moves
+- user can change out pokemon
+- Pokedex feature that has all the data on every pokemon

 Unsolved Problems: